AbsoluteVirtueXI/web-security-best-practices/1-Security-general-knowledge.md

 - vulnerabilities found
 - severity score of these vulnerabilities
 - exploitation path if it is a penetration test
-- recommendation, remediation and how to fix issues
+- recommendations, remediations and how to fix issues

-example of a penetration test report [here](https://static1.squarespace.com/static/589316f3cd0f68e6bd715655/t/5d7ce2ed69433d1c3e3f7021/1568465657128/SAMPLE+Security+Testing+Findings.pdf)
+Example of a penetration test report [here](https://static1.squarespace.com/static/589316f3cd0f68e6bd715655/t/5d7ce2ed69433d1c3e3f7021/1568465657128/SAMPLE+Security+Testing+Findings.pdf)

 ## Patching and fixing issues